 developing an institutional description of collaborative partnership.
 Finally,

-we take time to connect with each other and to share our collective vision of
+we took time to connect with each other and to share our collective vision of

-“flavors” of engagement and allows for discussion of how our collective
+“flavors” of engagement and allowed for discussion of how our collective

 community engagement work impacts our perceptions of UNF and the community.

-Part of the day includes participatory exchanges on topics such as: How can
+Part of the day included participatory exchanges on topics such as: How can

 university and community partnerships nurture our respective organizations,